Canadian Line Materials

 Canadian Line Materials LTD. (CLM) was a Canadian siren manufacturing company which built civil defense sirens.
 These sirens were built and installed all over Canada to warn residents and military about incoming nuclear attacks from the USSR during the Cold War.

-Though most CLM sirens are now decommissioned or removed, few are owned privately, with rumors about one being refurbished and put back in service in Dashwood, Ontario.
+Though most CLM sirens are now decommissioned or removed, a few are owned privately, with rumors about one being refurbished and put back in service in Dashwood, Ontario.

 History

-Canadian Line Materials was a Canadian electrical manufacturing company which began business in 1957 as a division from McGraw-Edison in Scarborough, Toronto and built electrical equipment such as lightning arresters.
-Shortly after they began business during the Cold War, the Canadian government contacted CLM asking if they could make civil defense sirens to warn civilians and military about incoming Soviet nuclear attacks that were confirmed by NORAD.
+Canadian Line Materials was a Canadian electrical manufacturing company which began business in 1925 as a division from Line material company in Milwaukee, Wisconsin and built electrical equipment such as lightning arresters. about 20 years after they began business, in around 1940 they made their first siren, the 5261 and 5263. the Canadian government contacted CLM asking if they could make civil defense sirens to warn civilians and military about incoming attacks that were confirmed by NORAD.
 CLM accepted and began production of their sirens, installing over 1600+ sirens all over Canada.
 In 1985, CLM was sold to Cooper Industries, and no longer exists.